- What you can do by integrating with Microsoft Flow

 - Under System Administration, click Integrations.

-- Enable Microsoft Flow and click Set Allowed Users.
+- Enable an Integration and click Set Allowed Users.

-- In the Set Allowed Users for Microsoft Flow screen, check users to allow them to use the integration service.
+- In the Set Allowed Users screen, check users to allow them to use the integration service.
 You can filter users by selecting the department, or search users by using the search box.

 - Click Save.